 1. Plan ahead

-We recommend booking your wedding transportation four to six months before your wedding if there is a specific vehicle you’re absolutely decided on (like one of our trolleys) Consider booking even further out if your wedding is on a big holiday weekend or a Saturday during summer.
+We recommend booking your wedding transportation six to eight months before your wedding if there is a specific vehicle you’re absolutely decided on (like one of our trolleys) Consider booking even further out if your wedding is on a big holiday weekend or a Saturday during summer.

 That doesn’t mean you’re out of luck if your wedding is only a couple months away, you just might have to be more open to all types of vehicles, from limos to school buses.
 We have hundreds of vehicle at our disposal, and we’ll be able to provide a transportation solution for you.